sailscastshq/docs.sailscasts.com/docs/slipway/lookout.md

 request or exception, and inspect the exact application environment without maintaining a separate monitoring stack.

+For acquisition, visitor journeys, signup conversion and revenue, use [Wake](/slipway/wake).
+Wake has its own app setting, credential and analytics database; enabling Lookout does not enable Wake.

 ## Choose the right Lookout view

 | View                | Use it for                                                    | Data source             |